hutchinsonsam16/Chimera-The-Unbounded-Narrative-Engine/README.md

 2. Open **Settings -> Engine**.
 3. Switch the "Generation Service" to **Local (In-Browser)**.
 4. Navigate to the **Local Model Hub**.
-5. Find the input field and enter the model name you wish to download (e.g., `Xenova/phi-3-mini-4k-instruct`).
+5. Enter the full model name you wish to download (e.g., `Xenova/phi-3-mini-4k-instruct`).
 6. Click "Download."
 A progress bar will appear.
-7. Once downloaded, you can select the model from the dropdown menus for text and image generation.
+7. Once downloaded, select the model from the dropdown menus for text and image generation.

 ## 📦 Building the Application